dawnenakey/resume-coach-rag/README.md

 ## Usage

 1. Upload your resume (PDF or DOCX format)
+2. Select your target job market location
-2. Wait for the analysis to complete
+3. Wait for the analysis to complete
-3. Review the insights and suggestions
+4. Review the insights and suggestions
-4. Use the feedback to improve your resume
+5. Use the feedback to improve your resume

 ## Technologies Used